Gongoliers/Robot2019/README.md

 [![FIRST Destination: Deep Space Game Animation](https://github.com/Gongoliers/Robot2019/blob/master/deepspaceimage.png?raw=true)](https://www.youtube.com/watch?v=Mew6G_og-PI)

-### TO-DO
-This robot code is a work-in-progress.
-The following is planned but has not yet been completed:
- * Automated turning/aligning to vision targets
- * Creation of autonomous command groups

 ## Our 2019 Robot
-This code was obviously written specifically for The Gongoliers 2019 robot.
+This code was written specifically for The Gongoliers 2019 robot, although pieces of it may be reimplementable in other robots.
 Our robot utilizes four subsystems:

 #### Cargo Manipulator
 The cargo manipulator is composed of two pneumatic pistons that make up the cargo "arm".
 This arm is connected to a "wrist" which is controlled by a motor.
 The manipulator itself attached to the wrist is composed of two horizontal rollers connected and jointly controlled by one motor.
 Extending the arm allows the rollers to pick up a cargo ball from the floor, and aiming the wrist allows for deployment into the rocket or cargo bay.